Sweet flag

 • Used to address respiratory congestion and seasonal allergies

 Individual responses vary considerably.
 Some experience gentle, subtle shifts while others notice more pronounced benefits.
-Personal body chemistry and sensitivity determine how strongly effects manifest.
+Your body chemistry and sensitivity determine how strongly effects manifest.

 When consumed in smoking blends, sweet flag delivers a smooth, aromatic experience.
 Many users describe a grounding sensation paired with mild mental uplift.
 Effects typically develop gradually over 15-30 minutes and tend to be subtle rather than overwhelming.

-Important note: Despite its varied traditional uses, approach sweet flag with awareness of its potency and consider consulting a healthcare professional2.
+Important note: Despite its varied traditional uses, approach sweet flag with awareness of its potency.
+Consider consulting a healthcare professional before use2.

 sweet flag, scrubs, nature